Skip to main content

 Methodology

 The TFG consists of the preparation of an original and unpublished work that is reflected in a report and a public defense.
-It is carried out autonomously with the support and guidance of the tutor.
-However, theoretical-practical seminars are made available to the student that will help reinforce the skills already worked on in the degree.
+It is prepared independently with the support and guidance of the tutor.
+In addition, theoretical and practical seminars are made available to the student which help to reinforce the skills already worked on in the degree.

-The TFG project design and TFG Innova modalities are carried out individually, while the research participation and systematized bibliographic review modalities will be of a group nature (3 students).
+The TFG project design and TFG Innova modalities are done individually, while the research participation and systematized bibliographic review modalities are of a group nature (3 students).

 Bibliography